 2. Start the installation and keep clicking “Next” until you come to the following view (Choose SSH client).
 Choose “OpenSSH, Git default SSH Client” here.

 Note: If you don’t see the “Choose SSH Client” option during installation, don’t worry.
 This can happen if you are reinstalling TortoiseGit (The settings are left behind in a previous installation in the Registry).
-You can set this later in TortoiseGit settings after installation.

 3. Click “Finish” to complete the setup